vectorman1/avax-indexer/README.md

 ## Overview

 This indexer is a tool to index the AVAX blockchain and store the data in a MongoDB database.
-It stores the last 10000 blocks utilizing the MongoDB Capped Collections.
+It stores the last 10000 blocks utilizing MongoDB [Capped Collections](https://www.mongodb.com/docs/manual/core/capped-collections/).

 ## Environment Variables